libdriver/sts4x/README.md

 The STS4x is a fully digital temperature sensor platform offering different accuracy classes.
 The I2C interface provides multiple preconfigured I2C addresses and enables an ultra-low power budget.
 Designed to cost, this four-pin dual-flat-no-leads package is suitable for surface mount technology (SMT) processing.

-LibDriver STS4X is the full function driver of STS4X launched by LibDriver.It provides functions of temperature continuous mode reading and temperature single mode reading.
+LibDriver STS4X is a full-featured driver of STS4X launched by LibDriver.It provides functions of temperature continuous mode reading and temperature single mode reading.
 LibDriver is MISRA compliant.

 ### Table of Contents